niklas-enns/message-broker/README.md

 (Idea: use message length instead of hashCode?)

 ### Automatic (Re)Organization of Devision of Labour
-A `REORG_DOL` session has the goal to create a cluster-wide consensus on the division of labour for message distribution.
+When a node becomes a distributor of a CG, the DoL has to be negotiated again.
+This process is called a `REORG_DOL` session.
 When a session is finished, every node knows which messages it is responsible for.
 Events that trigger a reorganization are
-* A node gets a first client of a consumer group
+* A node gets a first client of a consumer group = becomes a distributor
-* A node looses its last client of a consumer group
+* A node looses its last client of a consumer group = stops being a distributor

 When a node gets a first client of a consumer group, a `REORG_DOL` session will be initiated by sending a random number to all other nodes.
 Every receiver node will reply by sending its own random number to all other nodes.
 After this short burst of exchange of random numbers, every node received every random number of all other nodes.
 Now, just by sorting the random numbers, every node knows its index within the sorted list of random numbers.

 ## Glossary

 * Client
-    * Publishes or consumes messages
+    * Can consume or publish messages
+    * Can subscribe itself to a consumer group
+    * Can assign consumer groups to topics
 * Node
     * A process running message broker
+    * Can join a cluster and establish replication links
 * Topic
 * ConsumerGroup (CG)
     * a set of Clients subscribed to a Topic
+* Message Distribution
+    * Used in the context of sending messages from nodes to clients.
+Not used in the context of replication.
+* Subscription
+    * A clients communicates its interest in a topic by subscribing to a consumer group.
+* ...
+    * A consumer group is assigned to one topic

 ## Protocols